+Final medical expenses can be exceedingly high — sometimes in the tens of thousands.
 Depending on the state, the family members of the deceased might be responsible for any medical bills left unpaid before their death.
-The death benefit can be put towards these costs or towards any future medical bills that the beneficiary might incur.
+The death benefit can be put towards these costs or towards any future medical bills that you might incur.

-If the life insurance policyholder didn’t have final expense life insurance to cover their funeral expenses, the death benefit can be used to help alleviate some of the costs.
-End of life expenses can cost as much as $10,000, if not more, and the death benefit can cover the costs of services such as burial or cremation, items such as caskets and urns, and any other end of life expenses.
+Funeral costs can be as high as $10,000, if not more, and the life insurance payout can cover the costs of services such as burial or cremation, items such as caskets and urns, and any other end of life expenses.

-While a life insurance policy will pay out for most causes of death, there are a few caveats.
-Though mostly out of your control, it’s good to be prepared for any situations that may prevent you from receiving the death benefit.
+While a life insurance policy will pay out for most causes of death, there are a few caveats:

-The contestability period is the one to two year period after a life insurance policy is in force where coverage can be reviewed by the carrier.
-If the policyholder lies on their life insurance application about their medical history or any other circumstance, the carrier can invalidate the coverage and refuse to pay out to the beneficiaries.
+The contestability period is the one to two year period after a life insurance policy is in force where coverage can be reviewed by the insurer.
+If the policyholder lies on their life insurance application about their medical history, whether or not they smoke, or just about anything else, the life insurance company can invalidate the coverage and refuse to pay out to the beneficiaries.

-A life insurance carrier is most likely to investigate any claims of fraud during the contestability period, but that doesn’t mean that any investigations that invalidate a policy can’t occur after the fact.
-If a life insurance carrier finds out that the policyholder lied on their life insurance application, they can withhold the death benefit from the beneficiaries.
-While this is out of your control if you are the individual receiving the death benefit, if you’re the policyholder, you should always be as honest as possible on your life insurance application to ensure that the beneficiaries receive the death benefit.
+A life insurance company is most likely to investigate any claims of fraud during the contestability period, but that doesn’t mean that any investigations that invalidate a policy can’t occur after the fact.
+If an insurer finds out that the policyholder lied on their life insurance application, they can withhold the life insurance payout from the beneficiaries.
+While this is out of your control if you are the individual receiving the payout, if you’re the policyholder, you should always be as honest as possible on your life insurance application to ensure that your beneficiaries receive the death benefit.

-Another instance that may warrant a refusal to pay out from the life insurance carrier is the suicide clause that is in most life insurance policies.
-The suicide clause allows carriers to withhold the death benefit if the policyholder dies from suicide during the first two years of the policy.
+Another instance where the insurance company may deny a pay out is the suicide clause that is in most life insurance policies.
+The suicide clause allows insurers to withhold the death benefit if the policyholder dies from suicide during the first two years of the policy.